aspose-total/Aspose.Total-Products/total/en/net/conversion/cgm-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render CGM to SXC" h2="Export CGM File to SXC via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily convert CGM file to SXC within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a wide range of features and capabilities that make it easy to create, manipulate, and convert documents.

+The process of converting CGM to SXC involves two steps.
+Firstly, you can use Aspose.PDF for .NET to export CGM to XLSX.
+This component provides a wide range of features and capabilities that make it easy to create, manipulate, and convert PDF documents.
+It also provides the ability to export CGM to XLSX, which is the intermediate format required for the conversion.

+Once the CGM file is exported to XLSX, you can use Aspose.Cells for .NET to convert XLSX to SXC.
+This component provides a wide range of features and capabilities that make it easy to create, manipulate, and convert spreadsheet documents.
+It also provides the ability to convert XLSX to SXC, which is the final format required for the conversion.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert CGM file to SXC within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export CGM to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to SXC.
+In summary, Aspose.Total for .NET makes it easy to convert CGM file to SXC within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a wide range of features and capabilities that make it easy to create, manipulate, and convert documents.
+It also provides the ability to export CGM to XLSX and convert XLSX to SXC, which are the two steps required for the conversion.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}